sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 This change was implemented to ensure performance for many of the new features and is in no way intended to "close off" results.
 You can still generate summaries using the GUI or CLI.
 To access advanced information or intermediate results (e.g., predicted fingerprints) you can use the new API.

+For robustness, SIRIUS projects require URL-safe names.
+This means your project name can only contain letters (a-z, A-Z), numbers (0-9), hyphens (-), and underscores (_).
+Spaces, dots or other special characters are not permitted.

 ### Summary files {#summary-files}